 That said we can't predict the markets or the outcomes and advise that you are comfortable with your daily strategy before applying it to your trades.
 Don't try and trade outside of your comfort zone and make sure you know what you are doing and following basic trading tips before you try new markets.

-- Why you should find a winning strategy and implement it when trading
+- Why you should find a winning strategy

 The Hedging Strategy

 The Hedging Strategy is also known as a pairing, and a perfect hedge trade is designed to return no profit.
 So why bother then?
 Well if you are looking to minimise risk and are happy to grow your earnings slowly and steadily, the Hedging Strategy can be an effective way to do so.
 Hedging involves placing money on the same asset at the same time to rise/fall or call/put within a designated expiry time.

 The time frame can be anything from a minute to an hour or longer if you are undertaking longer term trading.
 Hedging ensures that whatever the outcome the trader doesn't lose money or that the loss is minimal and the executed expertly you can return a profit.